-The current waiting time for NHS funded Sperm Recipient Treatment at Aberdeen Fertility Centre is approximately 2 years from the date of referral.
+There is currently no waiting time for NHS funded Sperm Recipient Treatment at Aberdeen Fertility Centre however, we do advise there is a processing time to complete appointments of 3 - 6 months from date of referral.
 People who live in Grampian, Highland, Orkney or Shetland areas who fulfil the following criteria will be considered for NHS funded Sperm Recipient treatment under the care of the Aberdeen Centre for Reproductive Medicine.

 Definition of recipients

 Tubal evaluation (eg. HyCoSy) is strongly recommended for all sperm recipient patients prior to commencing insemination treatment.

 Neither partner to have undergone voluntary sterilisation or who have undertaken reversal of sterilisation, even if reversal has been self-funded.